BlythMeister/blyth.me.uk/_posts/2017-06-07-migrating-multiple-folders-between-git-repositories.md

 ## What Next?

-Well, you now have a branch in each repo called "feature/RepoMigrate" one removes the folders, and the other adds.
+Well, you now have a branch in each repo called "feature/RepoMigrate" one removes the folders and the other adds.

 Personally, I raised a pull request onto master for each of these (and had to make some changes to get the CI working correctly in the destination/to repo)